17 December 2008

 We had a really good connection with the guys who came from Lisbon to give the seminars...they were amazed with all the things...Bruno and 2 girls who came with him from POBREZA ZERO, and Joao and Pedro from GAIA... they were all really nice people...

 ...as they finished the seminars on Saturday afternoon, the party started...
 They were not yet finished and a traditional group with big drums came in playing...
-I love this local groups...
-After, the traditional folk music came in, dancing in a big circle ...
+I love these local groups...
+The traditional folk music and dance came after dancing in a big circle ...
 The “freaks” (us) joined in the circle too and it was a funny mix...the audience was quite funny as well...old people, families with children and the “freaks”...

-Josh and Rosie presented a fire show too...It was like a big family party... we made the traditional soup "Caldo Verde" for all and the Mayor was prepared a nice barbecue...mainly for us and the groups who came to play...he just likes giving :-)...
+Josh and Rosie presented a fire show too...It was like a big family party... we made the traditional soup "Caldo Verde" for all and Sr. Rodrigues, the Mayor, prepared a nice barbecue...mainly for us and the groups who came to play...he loves giving...
+His family was also serving beer at the bar...

-Others were there as well...we could still hear the wind blowing like crazy through the windows...we stood in silence...some of us gave thanks to God for the amazing time we had with Him during that week and the amazing things He has done...
+Some came to the room as well and we could still hear the wind blowing like crazy through the windows...we stood in silence...some of us gave thanks to God for the amazing time we had during this week and the amazing things God has done...

-I stood and picked up the bread and wine we had at the foot of the cross...then I read this passage in Revelations 5:1-10
+I stood and picked up the bread and wine we had at the foot of the cross...then I read this prophetic vision that John of Patmos tried to describe in Revelations 5:1-10

 "You are worthy to take the scroll